Software Development in the Middle East is Booming: Where to Find Skilled Developers?

 Government initiatives will contribute to this growth within the ICT market, as they aim to digitalize the region and reduce the economic dependence on oil.
 Large enterprises in the Middle East have also realized the importance of digital technologies and are striving for modernization.

 The IT industry boom is encouraging, but it is also challenging.
-One of the challenges is the need for a large number of high-class software engineers.
+One of the challenges is the software engineers shortage and the need for a large number of high-class software engineers.
 This has pushed IT companies to search for new staff in and from countries, where there is a balance between, on the one hand, a good selection of qualified specialists and on the other hand, the average salary is relatively inexpensive and low.

 The Golden Mean for the Middle East